eldoy/weblang/README.md

 db: user/create
 ```

-To set the result of the function, use the extension _variable syntax_:
+To set the result of the function, use the _extension variable syntax_:

 ```yaml
 db$result: user/create
 ```

-The `result` variable will be available in `state.vars.result`.
+and the `result` variable will be available in `state.vars.result`.

 MIT Licensed.
 Enjoy!